Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 At least the big bastard had a decent singing voice, even if his song selection was… ehhh...

-*♫"-when it gets warm...And I can’t wait to see, what my buddies all think of me.
+*♫"-when it gets warm...
+And I can’t wait to see, what my buddies all think of me.
 Just imagine how much cooler I’ll be in summeeerrrr…"♪*

 "Aargh, would you ***shut up?!"*** Hoeff finally groaned.
 He’d been carrying the M107 for *miles* and the damn thing weighed plenty enough on *Earth.* Akyawentuo’s gravity added like six pounds, which didn’t sound like a lot but it all added up.